 Home to leafy greens, herbs and berries, the White House Kitchen Garden provides fresh foods for the First Family to enjoy each day.
-On March 20, 2009 with students from Washington's Bancroft Elementary School and First Lady Michelle Obama broke ground on the first vegetable garden at the White House since Eleanor Roosevelt’s victory garden during World War II.
+On March 20, 2009 students from Washington's Bancroft Elementary School and First Lady Michelle Obama broke ground on the first vegetable garden at the White House since Eleanor Roosevelt’s victory garden during World War II.

 Today, the garden is planted, tended and harvested by Mrs. Obama, White House staff, the National Park Service and visitors.
 Tours of the White House Kitchen Garden are open to elementary, middle and high school students.
 Most recently, students from across the country -- Girls Scout Troop 60325, students from Harriet Tubman and Bancroft Elementary Schools, second graders from Mitchell Elementary School, sixth graders from Stetser Elementary School and third graders from Sumner Elementary School -- came to the White House to help Mrs. Obama plant new seeds.

 How does the White House Kitchen Garden grow?
 Just like any other garden -- with plenty of sunshine and nurturing, just the right amount of water and proper soiling techniques.